hrishikeshsathyian/tp/docs/UserGuide.md

    - Click the following link [here](https://github.com/AY2425S2-CS2103T-W09-4/tp/releases) and download the file `happyeverafter.jar`.
 3. Move the file to the folder
     - Copy the file to the folder you want to use as the _home folder_ for your HappyEverAfter.
-4. Running HappyEverAfter
+4. Here are the steps for you to run HappyEverAfter
    - Open the "Command Prompt" (for Windows) or "Terminal" (for Mac/Linux).
    - Enter `cd` followed by the folder location where you saved the HappyEverAfter file.
 For example:
      - On Windows: `cd C:\Users\JohnDoe\Desktop\HappyEverAfter`
      - On Mac/Linux: `cd /Users/JohnDoe/Desktop/HappyEverAfter`
-   - Then run this command to launch HappyEverAfter: `java -jar happyeverafter.jar`
+   - Run this command to launch HappyEverAfter: `java -jar happyeverafter.jar`
    - A Graphical User Interface (GUI) similar to the image below should appear in a few seconds.
 Note how the app contains some sample data.

       ![Ui](images/Ui.png)